Paper on Skin™ 2026

 10 FILMING & PHOTOGRAPHY

 3. Finalists will be gifted a selection of images of their work (print quality, distributed electronically post-event).
-Please attribute photographer Grant Wells Photo when using these images.
-An online Shootproof Gallery containing an album of images of each finalists’ work will be created (watermarked).
-Hard copies are available for public purchase from this site.
-If you prefer to opt-out of inclusion in the Shootproof Gallery, tick ‘NO’ to the relevant question when completing the Entry Form (note this will not exclude agreement to 10.1).
+Please attribute photographer Grant Wells Photo (or assistant Tara Palmer Photography) when using these images.
+An online gallery containing an album of images of each finalists’ work will be created (watermarked).

 11 GALA EVENT

-1. Saturday September 21st, Town Hall Theatre, paranaple arts centre, Devonport.
+1. Gala Event and Award Evening - Saturday October 3rd, Town Hall Theatre, paranaple arts centre, Devonport.

 2. Finalists may request performative or technical elements to be incorporated into the presentation as they relate to their individual piece.
 Finalists must be aware that there are inherent constraints involving time, safety and equity.
 Paper on Skin™ reserves the right to have final say regarding specific requests.

-3. Any accompanying script will be written by Paper on Skin™ coordinators drawing on Entry Criteria information submitted by the artist.
+3. Accompanying information and graphics will be created by Paper on Skin™ coordinators drawing on entry criteria information submitted by the artist.

 12 EXHIBITION